helderpinto/AzureOptimizationEngine/README.md

 * Upgrade the SQL database model
 * Update Log Analytics Workbooks

+Some customers may also customize the SQL Server deployment, for example, migrating from SQL Database to a SQL Managed Instance.
+There is no tooling available to assist in the migration, but once the database migration is done manually, the AOE upgrade script supports future `DoPartialUpgrade` upgrades with the `IgnoreNamingAvailabilityErrors` switch on (skips SQL Server naming/existence validation).

 ## <a id="usage"></a>Usage instructions ##

 Once successfully deployed, and assuming you have your VMs onboarded to Log Analytics and collecting all the [required performance counters](https://techcommunity.microsoft.com/t5/core-infrastructure-and-security/augmenting-azure-advisor-cost-recommendations-for-automated/ba-p/1457687), we have everything that is needed to start augmenting Advisor recommendations and even generate custom ones!
 The first recommendations will be available more or less 3h30m after the deployment.
 In order to see them, you'll need to connect Power BI to the AOE database (see details below).
 Every week at the same time, AOE recommendations will be updated according to the current state of your environment.